Benchmarking CNN and Transformer-Based Object Detectors for UAV Solar Panel Inspection: Related Works

-Several approaches have been proposed for the detection of dirt on solar panels, containing both sensor-based and vision-based methodologies.
-Weight sensor systems have been utilized to initiate cleaning when dust accumulation causes the weight of the panel to exceed predefined thresholds.
-However, these systems can be susceptible to environmental vibrations and structural load variations, potentially affecting accuracy~\cite{ronnaronglit2019cleaning}.
-Radiometric sensor-based UAV platforms have employed thermal emissivity analysis for contamination detection with high reported accuracy, although their performance may be influenced by ambient temperature and humidity fluctuations~\cite{marquez2019condition}.
-In~\cite{khadka2020smart}, multi-sensor prototypes integrating illuminance, voltage, current, temperature, humidity, and dust density measurements were developed to determine cleaning schedules.
+Several approaches have been proposed for detecting dirt on solar panels, including sensor- and vision-based methodologies.
+Weight sensor systems have been used to trigger cleaning when dust accumulation causes the panel weight to exceed predefined thresholds~\cite{ronnaronglit2019cleaning}.
+However, these systems are susceptible to environmental vibrations and structural load variations, which can affect accuracy.
+Radiometric sensor-based UAV platforms have employed thermal emissivity analysis for contamination detection with reported high accuracy, although their performance may be affected by fluctuations in ambient temperature and humidity~\cite{marquez2019condition}.
+In~\cite{khadka2020smart}, multi-sensor prototypes were developed integrating measurements of illumination, voltage, current, temperature, humidity, and dust density to determine cleaning schedules.
 Nevertheless, these solutions face challenges related to sensor calibration stability and long-term operational reliability.

 Vision-based methods for solar panel inspection have utilized RGB–infrared smart camera systems with real-time image processing to enable autonomous detection and cleaning operations~\cite{yfantis2014camera, zadeh1965fuzzy}.
 These systems can continuously capture and analyze panel imagery, facilitating timely maintenance decisions without manual intervention.
 Multi-sensor fusion techniques that integrate thermal and visible-light imaging have also been applied for simultaneous hotspot identification and contaminant detection, providing a more comprehensive assessment of panel health~\cite{he2019self}.
 In addition, texture analysis approaches, such as those employing Gray Level Co-occurrence Matrix (GLCM) features with contrast-enhancing pre-processing, have achieved high recognition accuracy in controlled environments, enabling effective classification of dirt and soil on panel surfaces~\cite{abuqaaud2020novel}.